EE-WES Book References

 programing for non-OOP programmers.
 It is targeted towards intermediate

 and advanced programmers.
-My favourite printed book on Java.
+My favorite printed book on Java.

 Very good introduction to sockets and Internet connectivity using